framely/community/docs/guide/concepts.md

 At language level, intents can be expressed mainly by verb phrases or full sentence.
 When expressed in full sentence, the subject need to be first person.
 Examples for such utterances includes: "Book me a table for two for Sunday evening" or "I would like to make a reservation on Sunday".

 ### Frames
-Frame is also a composite CUI data type in Framely.
+Frame is also a composite CUI data type in OpenCUI.
 Frame is your standard object-oriented class type with composition and polymorphism behaviors support.
 So smaller frames can be composed to larger frames, with dialog annotations only defined once and reused by different larger frames.

 With inheritance, we can easily support "what symptoms do you have?" type of conversation.
 By define a interface symptom frame, and multiple concrete frame one for each actual symptom.
 Since each concrete frame can have a different interaction logic, when we try to fill an interface frame slot, we can naturally get the conversational experience we need.